McTavishLab/R_OpenTree_tutorials/_episodes/02-get-induced.md

 {: .output}
 This is nice!

+As you can note, the current synthetic OTOL was created not too long ago, on 2019-12-23 11:41:23.

+This is also telling us that there are currently more than 2 million tips on the synthetic OTOL.

-But, **_what if we just want a small piece of the whole synthetic Open Tree of Life?_**
+It is indeed a large tree.
+So, **_what if we just want a small piece of the whole synthetic OTOL?_**

-Well, now that we have some interesting taxon _ott ids_ we can interact with the synthetic Open Tree.
+Well, now that we have some interesting taxon OTT ids, we can easily do this.

-For this purpose, we will use functions starting with "tol_".

 ### Getting an induced subtree

-The function `tol_induced_subtree()`` allows us to get a tree of various taxa at different taxonomic ranks.
+The function `tol_induced_subtree()` allows us to get a tree of taxa from different taxonomic ranks.

 ~~~